benjo121ben/Discord-Bot-DnD-BitD/README.md

 ```

-In order to get the bot running, follow these steps:
+Follow these steps:
 1. rename the `.env_example` file to `.env` and open the `.env` file.
 2. Paste the token you got from the Discord bots developer page in between the
 " " of the *DISCORD_TOKEN* variable
-3. Set your own [discord id][discord_id] as the ADMIN_ID in order to ensure certain commands are locked for
+3. Set your own [discord user id][discord_id] as the ADMIN_ID in order to ensure certain commands are locked for
 your own use alone.
-4. If you wish to be able to save your save files into a predetermined discord channel via the `/cache` command,
-you can copy the channels discord id into the `CLOUD_SAVE_CHANNEL` variable.
-Just make sure the bot has access to the channel and authorization to post there.
-5. Set DND, BLADES and KANKA flags to 1 individually if you wish to enable their respective commands, otherwise set them to 0.
+4. Set the DND, BLADES, KANKA or WEATHER flags to 1 individually if you wish to enable their respective commands, otherwise set them to 0.
+You can see more details on the commands below
+5. all other variables can be left as they are.
+They are not required to run the bot.
+If you want more details see below

 At the end of this process your .env file should look something like this (values are just examples):
 ```